-We accept cash, check, PayPal, Visa, MasterCard, and money orders.
+We accept: cash, check, PayPal, Visa, MasterCard, and money orders.

-You may pay online or at the center.
 When you pay in person you will be given a receipt, please keep your receipts for proof of payment.
 Any returned checks will result in a \$30.00 additional bank charge fee.